 First reported in 2015, the mcr-1 gene was detected at that time in food, animal and patient samples from China.
 Since its discovery, the gene has been reported in Africa, Asia, Europe, South America and North America.

-In the United States, mcr-1 has been identified in four patients with E. coli infections -- one patient each in New York, Pennsylvania, New Jersey and now Connecticut — and in two intestinal samples from pigs tested by the US Department of Agriculture.
+In the United States, mcr-1 has been identified in four patients with E. coli infections – one patient each in New York, Pennsylvania, New Jersey and now Connecticut — and in two intestinal samples from pigs tested by the US Department of Agriculture.

 Follow-up on a single patient